argilla-io/argilla/docs/_source/getting_started/installation/deployments/docker-quickstart.md

 </div>

 This will run the latest quickstart docker image with 2 users `admin` and `argilla`.
 The password for these users is `12345678`.
-You can also configure these [environment variables](#environment-variables) as per you needs.
+You can also configure these [environment variables](#environment-variables) as per your needs.

 ## Environment Variables